mongodb/docs/source/commands.rst

 The ``_adminCommand`` helper is shorthand for "`` db.getSisterDB("admin").runCommand();``".

-Your MongoDB driver may provide an alternate interface for issuing database commands.
+MongoDB drivers, and the ``mongo`` shell may provide an alternate interfaces for issuing database commands.
 All examples in this reference are provided as JSON documents.

-TODO factcheck introduction.

 User Commands
 -------------